scie1006-2023/comp/workshop2.md

 ## Part 1: Getting Started

 1. Power on the ROCK PI device and log in using the provided username and password.

 2. Connect to the BU-Standard WIFI network.

    i.
-Click the Networks icon on the task bar, and then right-click the Connect button on BU-Standard and choose Configure...
+Click the Networks icon on the taskbar, and then **right-click** the Connect button on BU-Standard and choose Configure...

    ![Alt text](images/wifi1.png)
    <div style="page-break-after: always;"></div>